Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_server_controlled_network_variable.md

 ---
 id: goldenpath_one
-title: Golden Path One
+title: Golden Path Module One
-description: First of the Golden Path  tutorials covering, Network variables (client and server-controlled), Network transforms, and RPCs.
+description: First of the Golden Path  modules covering, Network variables (client and server-controlled), Network transforms, and RPCs.
 ---

-This is the first of the golden path tutorials,  you should have completed the foundation module [here](goldenpath_foundation_module.md) before starting this tutorial.
+This is the first of the golden path modules,  you should have completed the foundation module [here](goldenpath_foundation_module.md) before starting this tutorial.

 We will be covering the following: